HonokaKousaka/Test-for-creating-a-new-repository/README.md

 # Test-for-creating-a-new-repository
 Hello, This is Ryan Watson.
-I hate to study computer science; however, I have to study computer science and spare no efforts on it.
-How sardonic.
+I am trying my best to learn something about computer science.